tritonmc/triton-website/docs/guides/first-translation.md

 that'll mostly automate these steps.
 There's more information in its [respective guide](../guides/bulk-translate.md).

-Already generated translations for some plugins is available in the [triton-translation-collection](https://github.com/tritonmc/triton-translation-collection) GitHub repository.
+Already generated translations for some plugins are available in the [triton-translation-collection](https://github.com/tritonmc/triton-translation-collection) GitHub repository.